walkieq/walkieq.github.io/_pages/about.md

 Some News
 ======
+* Oct.
+2025 - Invited to serve on the [DAC 2026](https://www.dac.com) TPC, welcome to submit!

 * Aug.
 2025 - Invited paper by ASICON: __*Optimizing LLM inference for FPGAs*__.
 Optimizing LLMs on Intel FPGAs using oneAPI.

 * Aug.
 2025 - Will join the University of Bristol in January 2026 as a **Lecturer in School of EEME**.